 ShareFacebook Twitter AddThis

-Have you heard of jackfruit?
-It's a peculiar-looking fruit with a textured green exterior that conceals golden nuggets of flavour.
+Do you know how to eat jackfruit?
+Have you heard of it?
+Jackfruit is a peculiar-looking fruit with a textured green exterior that conceals golden nuggets of flavour.

 Eating jackfruit is like eating a delicious blend of pineapple, mango and banana.
 However, there is one catch: it is very challenging to cut open!